RupeshKumar4511/Web-Designing-and-Development/README.md

 Data is usually returned in JSON format for platform-neutrality.

-If servers knows that client can be a browser, a mobile app, desktop app or we can say cross palteform then server should send the data in the form of json and then in the client side firstly json converts into html code and it is called Client side rendering(CSR).
+If servers knows that client can be a browser, a mobile app, desktop app or we can say cross palteform then server send the data in the form of json and then in the client side firstly json converts into html code and it is called Client side rendering(CSR).

 # SSR